Care & Handling

 PRINTS

 Framed prints should only require light dusting with a soft feather duster or soft cloth.
-If liquid cleaners must be used on the glass, DO NOT SPRAY DIRECTLY onto the glass.
-Its best to spray glass cleaners onto your soft cloth first, then gently wipe the glass clean.
+If liquid cleaners must be used to clean any glass surface, DO NOT SPRAY DIRECTLY onto the glass.
+It's best to spray glass cleaners onto your soft cloth first with an ammonia free spray, then gently wipe the glass clean.

-Also, paper towels could leave soft scratch marks on glass.
+Also, paper towels can leave soft scratch marks on glass/ plexiglass.

 CANVAS / ACRYLIC SURFACE PRINTS

-Our wood frames, when handled properly, should only require periodic dusting.
+Frames should only require periodic dusting.
 Use a feather duster or soft dry cloth to gently wipe clean.
-Avoid chemical cleaners as they could negatively react to the wood surface layer over time, or leave residue layers.

 DISPLAYING